 Enjoy the adventure, my adventure as I continue to design and create a new series of southwest designs (using the turtle), cactus flowers, and scenes from the Desert Southwest, using fabric from Island Batik and other companies.
 Watch for details

 Prairie Style Revisited Runner

 My favorite sewing machine is my Janome 9400.
-I also have a Huskylock 5 thread serger for garment making; a much loved 1946 Featherweight; and a new Janome 15000 Embroidery Machine Version 2!
+I also have a Huskylock 5 thread serger for garment making; a much loved 1946 Featherweight; and a Janome CM17 Embroidery Machine, and a Gammill Optimum, 30" throat, longarm.

-Fabric Companies that I order all my fabric from.
+Fabric Companies that I order my fabric from.

 My new home ~ Southern California Area